bkerley/bryceblog/_drafts/canon-pz-e1.md

 lens and zoom motor (or don't think they add much value, like if you have an older/cheaper camera that doesn't have any control functions), an ESP-32 would be fine.

+PICTURE OF CAMERA NOT SITTING FLAT

+"Does it sit flat?" no

 # The Big Questions